arcus/education_modules/docker_101/docker_101.md

 </div>
 ***

-Once you've built a docker image, what is the easiest way to share it?
+Once you've built a Docker image, what is the easiest way to share it?

 [( )] Send the Dockerfile via email
 [(X)] Share the image via an online repository